DataDog/hiring-engineers/answers.md

 **Section IV: Collecting APM Data***

 I used ddtrace to collect metrics on my "YaraDog" application.
 You can check it out here  http://54.237.104.89/ .
 The source code is in my github [HERE](https://github.com/ekufta0530/YaraDog/tree/master).
-There is not yet a comprehensive ruleset installed so it is a work in progress and a tool that I will definitely use in the future.
+There is not yet a comprehensive ruleset installed so it is a work in progress but will be a tool that I will continue to use.

 Credit goes to the original [Aegis](https://github.com/kittymagician/Aegis) app for the idea/ framework.
-I made some cosmetic changes, wrote some fun Yara rules and made lots of changes to it so it could be deployed out securely with nginx, uWSGI, ec2 and start/stop with systemd.
-I ran into an isses with ddtrace once I was using systemd to manage the app.
-The dashboards below are metrics from the dev server but I didn't walk away empty-handed from my efforts to monitor the deployed web app so I installed the Nginx integration.
+I made some cosmetic changes, wrote some fun Yara rules and made lots of changes to the code so it could be deployed out securely with nginx, uWSGI, ec2 as well as start/stop with systemd.
+I ran into issues with ddtrace once I was using systemd to manage the app.
+The dashboards below are metrics from the dev instance, but I didn't walk away empty-handed from my efforts to monitor the deployed web app and installed the Nginx integration for the webserver.

 The APM Dashboard
 ![Alt text](https://la-psql-zebra.s3.amazonaws.com/Yara_apm.PNG)